mackenziekbrooks/dh180-w18-borndigital/discussion.md

 You are encouraged to match a scholarly article with a news article or blog post on a similar topic.
 Articles must be approved one week prior to discussion.

 You are responsible for generating questions and leading discussion for 30 minutes.
+Be creative!
+Think about the types of classroom experiences that you have useful or exciting.

 # Week 5 / February 6
 Students: